Do you ever get that feeling, when going into a store, of being overwhelmed by the choices?

 Like Asana, Jira offers a 30-day free trial for both Standard and Premium plans.

-Asana’s free plan does offer more capabilities than Jira’s, so if you’re looking for a no-investment deal, Asana is the way to go.
+Asana’s free plan offers more capabilities than Jira’s, so if you’re looking for a no-investment deal, Asana is the way to go.
 However, Jira’s paid plans are more affordable, so if you’re looking to get a premium plan, Jira might seem more appealing.

 💡 Plaky Pro Tip